 The No. 9 Mk.
-I bayonet was the culmination of a post-war desire to replace the No. 4 spike bayonet.
+I bayonet has an interesting history.
+It represents the culmination of a post-war desire to replace the No. 4 spike bayonet.
 The first attempt to do so resulted in the innovative No. 7 Mk.
 I/L bayonet.
 With the War Department's decision not to issue the No. 7 Mk.
 I/L bayonet with the .303 caliber Lee-Enfield No. 4 rifle, there remained a strong desire to replace the No. 4 spike bayonet.
-The No. 9 Mk.
-I was a much simpler, utilitarian affair, with a sturdy socket pinned to the clip-point blade design of the No. 5 Mk.
+Compared to the elaborate No. 7 Mk.
+I/L, he No. 9 Mk.
+I was a much simpler, utilitarian affair, with a sturdy socket pinned to the clip-point blade of the No. 5 Mk.
 I bayonet.
 Because the No. 9 Mk.
 I blade was closely patterned on the No. 5 Mk.
 I bayonet, the No. 5 scabbard was retained for use with the No. 9 Mk.
 I bayonet.
 Production commenced in 1947, even before the No. 9 Mk.
 I was officially approved.
 (They couldn't off the No. 4 Spike soon enough!).
+Indigenous versions of the No. 9 bayonet were also produced in Pakistan and South Africa.

 Britain—Royal Ordnance Factory, Poole